Table of Content +

 How to fill the RBI Grade B online application form?

-The RBI Grade B Apply Online process will begin as soon as the notification is released.
-Once the application window opens, candidates can apply directly through the official website.
-To complete the process, applicants must visit the Opportunities@RBI section, access the current vacancies, open the RBI Grade B notification, and fill out the online form by entering their personal and educational details.
-They must also upload the required documents, pay the application fee, verify that the payment status shows "paid," and finally download the submitted application form for future reference.
+The RBI Grade B Apply Online process is expected to start from May 2026.
+After the application window becomes active, candidates can apply through the official website.
+To complete registration, applicants need to visit Opportunities@RBI section, then click on current vacancies, select RBI Grade B notification, and fill the online form by entering personal and educational details.
+Required documents must be uploaded, the application fee must be paid, the payment status should show "paid," and the submitted application form should be downloaded for future reference.

 - Visit the official website: Go to the RBI homepage and scroll to the bottom.